ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Gripper
 +++++++

-This is an output for controlling a servo or electormagnetic gripper for holding items for delivery applications.
+This is an output for controlling a servo or electromagnetic gripper for holding items for delivery applications.
 See :ref:`common-gripper-landingpage` for more information.

 Sprayer Pump/Mixer
 ++++++++++++++++++